ksaj/lispiness/README.md

 ```
 Why is that an example of misleading amateurish crap?
 It appears legit until you try to convert less convenient temperatures like 61 degrees.
 The answer is a rather stupid looking 709/5.
 This is NOT "code for converting Fahrenheit temp of 60o F to the centigrade scale" no matter how you slice it.
 If you were aiming for simplicity, use a simpler example.
 Bad code is the wrong way to start learning.

 Really, if you can't even get that simple of an example right, you should *NOT* be writing a tutorial.
-Besides, there already are a million tutorials out there. we don't need yet another crappy one.
+Besides, there already are a million tutorials out there.
+If lisp is such a great language, why is 90% of the code out there derivative, or just plain terrible?
+If you are going to evangelize, plagiarized and just plain shit code isn't the way to do it.

 # Best resource Evah!